Restoring (Protecting) River Banks

 For recent changes to this guidance, please see the bottom of the page.

-The aim of this item is to restore natural bank profiles, vegetation and habitats on banks which are vulnerable to erosion due to historic land use which has depleted the river bank of its natural riparian vegetation.
-Such areas may have been damaged by historic livestock poaching, historic livestock grazing and / or loss of large shrubs / trees or other deep rooted riparian vegetation which would otherwise naturally be present.
+These areas may be more vulnerable to erosion due to lack of natural riparian vegetation.
+Such areas may have been damaged by historic livestock poaching, historic livestock grazing and/or loss of large shrubs/trees or other deep rooted riparian vegetation which would otherwise naturally be present.

-You can check if this item is available on your holding using the search targeting tool which can be found on any of the following AECS guidance pages:
+You can check if this item is available on your holding using the targeting tool which can be found in the Management Options and Capital Items guidance.

-You must prepare a plan showing the locations of the bank(s) you propose to restore on a 1:2500 map.
+You must prepare a plan showing the locations of the bank(s) you propose to restore on a 1:2500 scale map.

 You must protect the river bank(s) using at least one of the following: